foontzoot/foontzoot.github.io/index.md

 ---

 > My name is Sinisa Petkovic, and I am a software developer with over 20 years of experience in writing and shipping software with various teams in various environments.
-I immersed myself in full-stack web development, on-prem back-end services, as well as on Azure and AWS, single-page web applications, responsive web design, and cloud computing in recent years.
-I'm always looking into new ways of accomplishing things and technologies I can utilize in personal projects as a POC.
-I like developing in Go and Rust for back-end services and Flutter and Svelte for the front-end.
+In recent years, I immersed myself in full-stack web development, back-end services (Azure, AWS, on-prem), front-end SPAs, and cloud computing.
+I'm always looking into new ways of accomplishing things and technologies.

 ---